Some exact inducibility-type results for graphs via flag algebras: Concluding remarks

 In an ongoing project with Jun Gao, Jared Le\'on, Xizhi Liu and Shumin Sun, we started a systematic study of the $F$-inducibility problem for $6$-vertex graphs~$F$.

 Recently, Basit, Granet, Horsley, K\"undgen and Staden~\cite{BasitGranetHorsleyKundgenStaden25x} introduced the following problem for a given blue-red edge-coloured graph $H$ with $\kappa$ vertices (and proved a number of initial results on it).
 For an (uncoloured) graph $G$, let $\Obj[H]{G}$ be the number of \emph{embeddings} of $H$ into $G$, that is injections $V(H)\to V(G)$ that map red (resp.\ blue) edges of $H$ to edges (resp.\ non-edges) of $G$.
+Note that we do not stipulate anything about the images of the pairs that are not adjacent in~$H$.
 The \emph{$H$-semi-inducibility problem} asks for $\Obj[H]{n}$, the maximum of $\Obj[H]{G}$ over all $n$-vertex graphs $G$.
 One can consider the normalised version $\obj[H]{n}:=\Obj[H]{n}/\prod_{i=0}^{\kappa-1}(n-i)$.
 Thus $\obj[H]{n}$ is the probability that a random injection $V(H)\to V(G)$ is an embedding of $H$ into~$G$.
 It is easy to show (see \cite[Proposition~3.1]{BasitGranetHorsleyKundgenStaden25x}) that the limit $\obj[H]{}:=\lim_{n\to\infty}\obj[H]{n}$ exists.
-We call $\obj[H]{}$ the \emph{semi-inducibility constant} of $H$.
-If $H$ is a colouring of the complete graph on $V(H)$ then the $H$-semi-inducibility problem is, apart from a scaling factor, exactly the inducibility problem for the red subgraph of $H$, which was the main motivation in~\cite{BasitGranetHorsleyKundgenStaden25x} for introducing this question.
+We call $\obj[H]{}$ the \emph{semi-inducibility constant} of $H$. \hide{ Of course, each such pair corresponds to the same number of embeddings of $H$ into $G$ (which is the number of colour-preserving automorphisms of $H$), so it is easy to change between these two parameters.
+We use $\Obj[H]{G}$ as it admits a natural density version $\obj[H]{G}$ and is a more convenient parameter to use in the proof Lemma~\ref{lm:CompletePartite}. } If $H$ is a colouring of the complete graph on $V(H)$ then the $H$-semi-inducibility problem is, apart from a scaling factor, exactly the inducibility problem for the red subgraph of $H$, which was the main motivation in~\cite{BasitGranetHorsleyKundgenStaden25x} for introducing this question. \hide{ Basit et al~\cite{BasitGranetHorsleyKundgenStaden25x} obtained a number of results on the semi-inducibility problem, and we refer the reader to that paper for further details. }

-Using flag algebras, we were able to determine the semi-inducibility constant $\obj[H]{}$ for all $H$ with $4$ vertices except when $H$ is the 3-edge path coloured blue-blue-red in this order (or is equivalent to this case).
-Also, a number of results can be established via flag algebras for 5-vertex graphs~$H$.
-We hope to present these findings in follow-up papers.
+Using flag algebras, we also determined in~\cite{BodnarPikhurko25semi4} the semi-inducibility constant $\obj[H]{}$ for all $H$ with $4$ vertices except when $H$ is the 3-edge path coloured blue-blue-red in this order (or is equivalent to this case).
+Also, the first author obtained a number of results for 5-vertex graphs~$H$; these findings will be presented in a follow-up paper.
 Here we present only the following two results, as they address two open problems highlighted by Basit et al~\cite[Problems~9.1 and 9.2]{BasitGranetHorsleyKundgenStaden25x}.

 \begin{theorem} Let $H$ be the 6-edge cycle with its edges alternatively coloured blue and red as we go along the cycle.
 Then $\obj[H]{}=1/2^6$. \end{theorem}

 \bpf The upper bound can be obtained from flag algebras with $\N=6$ (with the certificate named \texttt{semiind\_c6}) while the lower bound comes from $R(K_n,1/2)$, that is, from $1/2$-quasirandom graphs.\epf